Period Blood Colors: A Complete Overview

 Brown and Black Menstrual Blood

 As mentioned earlier, the appearance of your period blood keeps changing throughout your cycle.
 Brown and black menstrual discharge is part of the cycle.
-Your period blood changes color from bright red to dark red and then keep getting darker as long as it stays in the uterus.
-The color typically is the result of oxidation.
-When blood interacts with iron in the body, it turns into brown or black.
+Your period blood changes color from bright red to dark red and then keep getting darker the longer as it stays in the uterus.
+Brown or Black Blood is usually old blood that’s had time to oxidize.
+It can be associated with a few things:

 Overall, change in period blood color is considered normal, but if you notice some persistent symptoms like heavy flow, long duration of pain, consult your doctor.
 You might be recommended supplements, or healthy diet plan to improve your menstrual health.

 Some examples of when to make an appointment:

 Short Cycles (Shorter than 24 days or longer than 38 days)

 If you are pregnant, and starting to bleed or spot.